Sea Safety at the beach

 Stay safe on the beach

 Brighton & Hove’s coastline can be extremely dangerous, with winds coming in from multiple directions causing dangerous wave conditions on the shoreline.

-It can also be difficult to enter and leave the water, due to steep shingle beaches, especially during the four hours over the high tide period.
+It can also be difficult to enter and leave the water, because of steep shingle beaches, especially during the 4 hours over the high tide period.
 The combination of weather conditions and steep shingle banks means you could be in danger of being swept out to sea.